brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-pretraining.md

 Pretraining is where you turn a mountain of tokens into a general-purpose model that actually understands the world you care about.
 The target is simple to say and hard to execute: learn a policy that predicts the next symbol so well, across such a broad and balanced mixture, that useful capabilities emerge without hand-holding.
 Everything starts with intent.
 Write down the capabilities you expect to surface at the end of the run—language, code, math, tool-use priors, multimodal alignment, long-context recall—and let that plan drive what enters the corpus and how it is proportioned over time.
 A trillion indiscriminate tokens won’t beat a carefully balanced hundred billion that genuinely reflect the deployment world.

+> Pre-training is the art and craft of compressing the entire internet, cultures, physical, auditory and visual world into dense matrics of weights and activations to deploy in the forward pass.

 Formally, pretraining minimizes the negative log-likelihood over a mixture of datasets.
 Let the training distribution be $M=\sum_{i}\lambda_i D_i$ with $\lambda_i\ge 0$ and $\sum_i \lambda_i=1$.
 The objective is the usual autoregressive loss

 $$